BHariKrishnaReddy/UsedCarPricePrediction/README.md

 ## Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/BHariKrishnaReddy/UsedCarPricePrediction/issues) here by including your search query and the expected result
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an [issue](https://github.com/BHariKrishnaReddy/UsedCarPricePrediction/issues) here by including your search query and the expected result.You can find an other version of notebook [here](https://www.kaggle.com/code/harikrishnareddyb/eda-and-rf).

 ## Future Scope

-* Use multiple Algorithms
+* Use multiple Algorithms to make the prediction more accurate
 * Optimize Flask app.py
-* Front-End
+* Enhance Front-End for better interaction !